micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-28-rashi_en.md

 <b>You will remain numerically few, instead, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Few instead of many.

 ### passuk 63
-<b>So will Hachem bring joy.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To your enemies, concerning you, to annihilate, etc. [However, the Holy One, may He be blessed, will not rejoice Himself.
+<b>So will Adonoy bring joy.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To your enemies, concerning you, to annihilate, etc. [However, the Holy One, may He be blessed, will not rejoice Himself.
 From here [we derive that] the Holy One, may He be blessed, does not rejoice at the downfall of the wicked.
 For, it is not said, “will rejoice,” but, rather, “will bring joy.”
 He brings joy to others, but does not rejoice.
-However, with the benefit of the righteous, He rejoices Himself, as it is said, “just as Hachem rejoiced over you.”]
+However, with the benefit of the righteous, He rejoices Himself, as it is said, “just as Adonoy rejoiced over you.”]
 <b>You will be uprooted.</b> The word denotes uprooting.
-Similarly, “The house of the haughty, Hachem shall uproot.”
+Similarly, “The house of the haughty, Adonoy shall uproot.”

 ### passuk 64
 <b>You shall serve there [those who serve] other gods.</b> As Targum [Onkelos] renders. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Not literally idolatry, but, rather, paying income or poll taxes to the priests of idolatry.